INCREASING CIVIC AND POLITICAL PARTICIPATION OF LATINOS IN CALIFORNIA

 Latinos eligible to vote in CA

-Latinos in CA makeup the largest voting bloc in the country.
+Latinos in CA make up the largest Latino voting bloc in the country.
 They have the power to shape and advance a policy agenda that is equitable and just.

 Latinos turn 18 each year

 Latino millennials are ready to get involved.
 Investing in their civic and political participation will strengthen our country and state’s democracy.

 It’s time to mobilize the Latino vote.
 This requires year round investments in engaging, educating, and registering eligible voters.

 LCF invests in civic leadership, facilitates conversations between community leaders and policy makers, mobilizes the Latino vote, and leads a California Latino Agenda.
 Our ultimate goal is to increase civic leadership and political participation to strengthen California’s democracy.